vigor19831/ai-assistant/docs/ai_rules.md

 ## 12. Rule Self-Check

-Before outputting code, verify: no §2/§2.1/§15 violations, CHECKLIST header present and honest, all changed files listed, tests updated for new functionality, >3 files -> split or confirm, no new features without explicit request.
-Changes touching `check_rag.py` or benchmark expectations fall under the benchmark edit discipline (`architecture.md` §13.4): instrument defects only, proven independently of current results.
+§9 defines the output protocol; this section adds one rule only: changes touching `check_rag.py` or benchmark expectations fall under the benchmark edit discipline (`architecture.md` §13.4) — instrument defects only, proven independently of current results.

 ## 13. Technology Decay